-We all know that a nice big salad is good for our health and weight, but that doesn’t help much if you aren’t someone who enjoys the flavor and texture of a bowl of greens.
-But salads are important!
+We all know that a nice big salad is good for our health, but that doesn’t help much if you aren’t someone who enjoys the flavor and texture of a bowl of greens.
+Some people just find them too bitter, bland, or earthy.
+But salads are so important!
 The greens found in a typical salad offers up a variety of minerals and nutrients that are hard to get elsewhere.

 Experimenting with the flavors and textures of your salads is all it takes to learn how to make greens taste tremendous enough that you actually look forward to eating them on a regular basis.
-Here are some easy ways to make salads taste better instantly!
+Here are some easy and fun healthy salad ideas to make them taste better instantly!

 Include Some Healthy Fat